opensafely/documentation/docs/codelist-creation.md

 Each codelist must use exactly one of these systems.

+OPCS-4 codes are no currently supported by the OpenCodelists builder as we do not currently have the full list of available OPCS-4 codes.
+However, you can find instructions to manually upload an existing OPCS-4 codelist [here]().

 The final codelist must be stored in CSV format to be imported into [OpenCodelists](https://www.opencodelists.org).
 The codes must be stored in exactly one column.
 There is currently a soft requirement that the codes should be contained in the first column, preferably named according to the CSV column names provided in the table above.
 The second column is typically a text description of the code.
 Before uploading a codelist CSV under your OpenSAFELY codelist profile, you should remove the header row as these will be automatically added in a standardised manner.